Biotherapies: new treatments for atopic dermatitis

 Who are biotherapies for?

-This type of therapy is used when local treatments such as topical corticosteroids (cortisone creams) and calcineurin inhibitors (tacrolimus) as well as other general treatments such as ciclosporin or methotrexate have failed and the patient's quality of life is severely impaired.
+This type of therapy is used when local treatments such as topical corticosteroids and topical immunosuppressants as well as other general treatments have failed and the patient's quality of life is severely impaired.
 They are therefore used for moderate to severe atopic dermatitis (SCORAD >40).

 They can only be prescribed in hospital, with a special prescription.